rjray/notebook/writing/clojure-tsp.md

 using `disj` to take `j` out of `s` (creating `s'`) and iterating over those elements (again, assigning `elements` was for readability and could have been skipped, as could the sorting of the elements of `s'`).
-A list of values is created based on the edge-weight for *(j, k)* and the value in the previous row for `s` and `k`.
+A list of values is created based on the edge-weight for $(j, k)$ and the value in the previous row for `s` and `k`.
 The aggregate function `f` is applied to the final list of values, and this value is returned.
 In the original TSP code, this function was valled `min-val-over-s` since the operation was always `min`.
 Here it is